 The color information is sent to server when an annotation is posted.
-Unfortunately, sorting annotations by colors is to see only by the creator of the annotations and only on that instance of the client where these annotations have been created.
+Unfortunately, sorting annotations by colors is visible only by the creator of the annotations and only on that instance of the client where these annotations have been created.
 For the time being a client cannot interpret color information that it gets from the server and all “the others” annotations are collected in folder called incoming and have light-yellow color.

 4) An annotation on an annotation.